-As part of my ongoing cooperation with the MeMeteo weather forecast app I wrote texts for four informers in the app.
+As part of my ongoing cooperation with the MeMeteo weather forecast app I wrote texts for three informers in the app.

 Informers are small tips that appear when you click on some parameter or feature in the application.
 They usually look like the letter “i” in a circle.

 — Informers help to quickly understand what you see on the screen so that you don’t have to spend time searching for the information outside the app.

 A good informer is like a little story that has a beginning, a middle and an end.
 It gives an overview of an issue without going into details.
 In the case of the weather forecast, though, the details were very important.

 For each informer I came up with a structure:

 - What is this parameter about

 - Where it came from and by whom it is regulated